revolist/revogrid-docs/benchmarks.md

 - Run cold and warm measurements separately for cross-grid comparisons.
 - Use the same row count, column count, data shape, renderer complexity, row height, and column width.
 - Repeat each scenario and publish the median and spread.
 This run uses five browser contexts per workload and records all individual measurements.
-- Measure scrolling with scripted scroll, not only manual observation.
-This run measures vertical scroll FPS.
+- Measure scrolling with scripted scroll and report what the harness observes.
+This run counts presentation events and frame intervals in a visible Chromium window.
 - Measure memory after initial warmup and again after a documented interaction loop.
 - Measure edit latency with a defined update operation; this harness times targeted `setDataAt` calls, not typing through an editor.
 - Keep virtualization settings, pinned areas, custom renderers, filtering, sorting, and editors visible in the benchmark configuration.